A Q&A WITH CO-FOUNDER TARA

 Most of us spend our lives embroiled in a battle with our skin’s natural oil.
 There is either too much of it, too little of it, or it’s in the wrong places on our faces.
-Recently I suggested to my husband (who has the most beautiful olive skin that happens to produce A LOT of oil) that he try our Face Oil, and he looked at me like I was insane: “You want me to put more oil on my face?!”
+Recently I suggested to my partner (who has the most beautiful olive skin that happens to produce A LOT of oil) that he try our Face Oil, and he looked at me like I was insane: “You want me to put more oil on my face?!”
 Well, yes.

 We talked to Tara to help us understand this product better.
 Because once you get the hang of it, I promise you this—you will never, ever, look back.

 Q: I HAVE OILY SKIN.
 WHY WOULD I ADD OIL?

 A: Adding a nutrient-rich oil to your skin can help recalibrate your skin’s fundamental oil production.
 Harsh cleansers, petroleum-based moisturizers and alcohol-based creams strip your skin of its necessary oil, causing it to overcompensate by producing more oil.
 And this starts a vicious cycle: as you dry your skin out, it produces too much, which makes you strip more, and over and over again.
 This can lead to aggravated sebaceous glands, clogged pores and breakouts.